 - EXAMPLE: The work is due to start in two weeks’ time.

-With a plural noun that doesn’t end in –s: add an apostrophe plus s
+With a plural noun that doesn’t end in –s: add an apostrophe plus s to mark a possessive.

 - EXAMPLE: The children’s father came round to see me.